OPAL JEWELLERY - THE ULTIMATE GUIDE

 White gold was originally developed to imitate platinum (a naturally white metal).
 White gold is usually an alloy containing about 75% gold and about 25% nickel and zinc.
 If stamped 18 karat, it would be 75% pure gold.
 Often a 'white gold' result is achieved by taking yellow gold and then using ‘Rhodium Plating’ to turn it white.

 Australian Opal Cutters provide this rhodium plating service at No Charge!
 Rhodium is a more expensive metal than Palladium.
 However, less Rhodium is needed in Rhodium Plating than Palladium is needed in White Gold.
-We are able to ensure a lifetime of white brilliance through free rhodium plating and our lifetime service guarantee of at-cost servicing.
+We are able to ensure a white brilliance through free rhodium plating and our warranty and service guarantee of at-cost servicing.
 You can send the item to us and we will return it looking spectacular.
 Platinum is more expensive than White Gold, and white gold will still require Rhodium plating to really look "white".
 See more of our Opal Rings.